usnistgov/OSCAL/examples/FedRAMP/readme.md

 # FedRAMP profile examples

-The source data for "High", "Moderate" and "Low" baselines (profiles) defined by FedRAMP is found here:
+The source data from which are derived these representations of the "High", "Moderate" and "Low" baselines (profiles) defined by FedRAMP can be found here:

 https://www.fedramp.gov/resources/documents-2016/